zhangzq71/Arduino-FOC/docs/simplefoc_library/code/sensors/index.md

     - In this library we implement **only SPI interface** for the moment up to the [version 1.3.0](https://github.com/askuric/Arduino-FOC/releases).
     - Examples SPI sensors:  [AS5048A <i class="fa fa-external-link"></i>](https://www.ebay.com/itm/AS5048-Magnetic-Encoder-PWM-SPI-Interface-14-Bit-Precision-For-Brushless-Motor/153636871434?hash=item23c5789d0a:g:oOMAAOSwd-5ddaWQ) [AS5047U <i class="fa fa-external-link"></i>](https://www.mouser.fr/ProductDetail/ams/AS5X47U-TS_EK_AB?qs=sGAEpiMZZMve4%2FbfQkoj%252BBDLPCj82ZLyYIPEtADg0FE%3D)

+<blockquote class="info"><p class="heading">NEWS 📢</p> From the version 1.4.0 the library will support magnetic sensors using I2C communication.
+The code is already in the master branch if you are interested in testing.
+The release will be made in few days once when the docs are updated.
+For now, you can check the library examples to test the code and see the configuration procedure.
+It is very easy. :D </blockquote>

 Both classes of sensors are implemented in generic way in order to support as many of their versions as possible.